 Engagement was also conducted through members of the RSG, who were instrumental in representing the views of other residents on the estate and in working with the Council to select PPCR to provide independent advice and support to ensure residents' voices were heard.

+A full summary of the Council’s engagement with residents of the Estate is included as Appendix [ ].

 The early engagement with residents of Elm Grove was important in informing the Council's Estate Regeneration Rehousing and Compensation Scheme, approved by the Council in October 2018.
 As the policy framework on estate renewal, the commitments under the Scheme centred on secure tenants and homeowners living on regeneration estates, to ensure that they are treated fairly and that their rights are protected if their homes are redeveloped.
 An Equality Impact Assessment was also prepared for the Scheme (September 2018) to ensure it considered the impact of the scheme on Protected Characteristic groups.

 Under the Estate Regeneration Rehousing and Compensation Scheme: